arzekeil/arzekeil/README.md

 # 🤗 Hi, I'm Arzekeil

 ## 🫡 About Me
-I'm a Computer Science student nearing the completion of my degree at Wilfrid Laurier University
+I'm a recent Computer Science graduate from Wilfrid Laurier University who's passionate about systems engineering and DevOps

 ## 🦉 My Projects